Prague Old Town

-The Old Town is the original place of settlement of Prague, Czech Republic.
-It will be one of the areas that you will wander in quite happily.
-It is easy to get lost in Prague Old Town due to the small winding streets, however you will not be lost for long - as suddenly the small narrow streets open up to large Squares or market places.
+The Old Town will be one of the areas that you will wander in quite happily.
+It is easy to get lost in Prague Old Town due to the small winding streets, however you will not be lost for long – as suddenly the small narrow streets open up to large Squares or market places.

 What is there to see in Prague Old Town?